 Skip to content

-Confidentiality of Data and Privacy awareness – IAPP Offers Cybersecurity Law, AI Governance Resources
+Confidentiality of Data and Privacy Awareness – IAPP Offers Cybersecurity Law, AI Governance Resources

 Cyberattacks continue to escalate in frequency and sophistication, presenting significant risks to the electric power industry and obligations to protect personal information.
 A data breach that involves personal information may result in considerable legal, financial, and reputational consequences to any organization.
 The rise of Artificial Intelligence (AI), which lacks effective regulatory or legislative oversight, has amplified cybersecurity and privacy risk.